-- Pop filter
+Pop filter

+>

-There’s a lot of debate and discussion on DAW software out there.
+> There’s a lot of debate and discussion on DAW software out there.
 My advice is: Find the one that works for you.
 They all do the same thing, just have different ways of doing it.
 If you already own something and it’s familiar, run with it.
 If you’re brand-new, try a few out to find the one that’s right for you.
 Some of these offer free demos for your test drive.

+>

-Royalty Share vs RS+ vs PFH
+> Royalty Share vs RS+ vs PFH

+>

-Royalty Share (RS): You get a portion (20%) of the book sales while the book is on sale on Audible for the next seven years (after that, the Rights Holder can take it elsewhere).
+> Royalty Share (RS): You get a portion (20%) of the book sales while the book is on sale on Audible for the next seven years (after that, the Rights Holder can take it elsewhere).
 You’re paid on a monthly basis based on sales for the previous month.

+>

-Pros: Recurring income.
+> Pros: Recurring income.
 Potential for large revenue, if the audiobook is successful and the author is willing to market the audiobook.

+>

-Cons: No guarantee of making decent money.
+> Cons: No guarantee of making decent money.
 Or any money at all.
 I’m not kidding, there are Royalty Share books that have sold zero copies even after months of being on sale.
 You also have no say or control in the pricing of the books.
 Audible could drop the price and you just have to take 20% of whatever that is.

+>

-Royalty Share+ (RS+): This is a (relatively) new critter to ACX.
+> Royalty Share+ (RS+): This is a (relatively) new critter to ACX.
 It harkens back to the old days of Stipends.
-Basically, an author is offering a Royalty Share (see above) plus a bonus PFH rate.
+Basically, an author is offering a Royalty Share (see above) plus a bonus Per Finished Hour rate.
 That rate is almost always less than a straight PFH title, so you’re still incurring some risk, but not as much as a pure Royalty Share contract.

+>

-Pros: Same as those for Royalty Share but you have a slight bonus up front.
+> Pros: Same as those for Royalty Share but you have a slight bonus up front.